Tide vs Countingup: comparing business bank accounts

 You can also create and use your Tide account completely online, if you prefer the online interface to a mobile app.

 Countingup account sign-up

-Similarly to Tide, you create your Countingup account by installing the mobile app – either from the App Store or the Google Play Store.
+You can create a Countingup account by installing the mobile app.
 Creating the account takes a few minutes, and the Countingup Mastercard is usually posted the following day.
 You can then activate your card using the Countingup app.

 You may also need to provide additional evidence of your identity, address, and business.